What is Hodgkin lymphoma?

-Hodgkin Lymphoma can be identified by the presence of abnormal cells called “Reed-Sternberg” cells.
+Hodgkin lymphoma can be identified by abnormal cells called ‘Reed-Sternberg cells’.
 These cells have a distinct large shape when looked at under a microscope.

 You may then have a second transplant if you relapse.
-This will be an allograft transplant – when stem cells are donated by someone else.
+This will be an allogeneic transplant – when stem cells are donated by someone else.

 Your medical team may consider offering you an allograft transplant straight away if:

 - you’ve already had treatment but it didn’t work